TheRealJensJK/Tot1/README.md

 If you fill out the apply form a email will automaticaly be sent to me, if you try to fill it out i will forward the mail to you, so you can se how it looks (the reciver of the email will be modifyed at a later point).

+Any bugs can also for the time beeing be added to the requirements and feedback file.
+(Note: Some functions and alignments of elements are still work in progress and not classified as bugs)

 ---
 ## How to read code